theobald-software/helpcenter.theobald-software.github.io/projects/xtract-is/docs/getting-started.md

 ### Installation

-1. [Download](https://theobald-software.com/en/download-trial/) a 30 day trial version of Xtract IS.
+1. [Download](https://theobald-software.com/en/download-trial/) a 30 day trial version of Xtract IS or download the latest version from the [customer portal](https://my.theobald-software.com/).
 2. Make sure you meet all [prerequisites](documentation/setup/installation.md#prerequisites), before installing Xtract IS.
 3. Run the Xtract IS executable (XtractISSetup.exe) to install Xtract IS.
 For information on system requirements, see [Requirements](documentation/setup/requirements.md).